 With the price of rare whisky on the rise, connoisseurs and collectors are turning to scotch (Scottish whisky) and bourbon (Irish or Kentucky whiskey) as the newest liquid investment.
-While not every bottle will bring record profits – like the 1926 Macallan whisky, sold at Christie’s in London for $1,528,800 in 2018 – collecting whisky can be a fun and potentially profitable endeavour.
+While not every bottle will bring record profits—like the 1926 Macallan whisky, sold at Sotheby’s London for $1,873,961 in 2019—collecting whisky can be a fun and potentially profitable endeavor.

 So, you want to collect whisky.
 What now?

 Whether you simply enjoy a dram of single malt once in a while and want additional variety or are looking to amass an assortment of investment-grade whiskies, below are a few tips for how to start your collection.

 Whisky is like wine in some respects.
 If you buy what you like to drink, even if your investment doesn’t pan out, you’ll still be able to enjoy your collection—by drinking it.
 Since whisky keeps longer than wine and will retain its same flavour over many years, if stored properly, there’s no need to rush into selling or drinking it either.

 Then consider buying based on a theme.

 Some people will collect whisky from a favorite distillery or a particular area of production, such as Islay.
 Others concentrate on keepsakes from specific points in history, as liquid souvenirs.
 Like any type of collectible, having a theme can make your collection more valuable.